reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 ![Blueprint Compilation Process](bytecode_compilationflow.png){: width="400"}

->Note: The order in the official document is slightly different from the actual codebase.
-The image above reflects the correct order
-{: .prompt-info}

 ### Digesting the Process
 While this may seem like the entire compilation process triggered when you hit the "`Compile`" button, the content in the image is just a small part of it.